 The program provides funding for life-changing research to promote better patient health outcomes.
 Launched in 2012, the scholarship was created in response to the difficulties young doctors face in securing research funding, and has since supported research across a wide range of specialities.

-Applications for the 2018 Avant Doctor in Training Research Scholarship Program are now closed.
+Applications for the 2019 Avant Doctor in Training Research Scholarship Program will open 4 February, 2019

 To apply you must be: